tahsinraisa1/Exchange-Rate-Calculator/README.md

 # Exchange-Rate-Calculator
-A web app using JavaScript
+A web app using JavaScript.

+NPM packages needed to run.

-Use the following commands to run:
+Use the following commands:

 *npm install* > *npm start*